 7. Frozen Lettuce Wraps

-Lettuce Wraps are much more fun to eat than salad, and if you’ve already got the filling made, you can turn a head of romaine lettuce into boats with one chop of the knife.
+Lettuce Wraps are much more fun to eat than salad – and they’re a great meal if you’re eating keto on a budget.
+If you’ve already got the filling made, you can turn a head of romaine lettuce into boats with one chop of the knife.
 Of course, it doesn’t have to be romaine—any big leafy green that’s on sale will do.

 A lot of recipes will have a Thai or Chinese flair, but you can get creative with the fillings.
 Try them as a substitute for a tortilla with your favorite taco filling, or use them as a vehicle for your favorite chili recipe.
 Honestly, anything that would make a good sandwich works as a lettuce wrap.
 Keep your fillings in the freezer, and thaw them in a pan or heat them up in the microwave.
 Here are some fun recipes to get you started: